 Figure 9-1005— Passive TB Ranging parameters subfield

-The BW subfield, defined in Table 9-1000 (BW subfield for Availability Window field in the Passive TB Ranging Availability element), indicates the nominal BW used for the transmissions in the Passive TB Ranging availability window.
-Depending on the medium availability, the bandwidth used for the exchanged frames is equal to or smaller than the nominal BW (#1646, 7 #1103).
+The Format and Bandwidth subfield is defined in Table 9-1001 (Format and Bandwidth subfield) and indicates the requested or allocated PPDU format and bandwidth used to transmit the I2R/R2I NDP exchanged as part of the Passive TB Ranging measurement exchange in the Passive TB Ranging availability window.
+Depending on the medium availability, the bandwidth used for the exchanged frames is equal to or smaller than the nominal BW (#1646, 7 #1103, #3310).

 References: